edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

 ## Edgex Docker Compose for `master` builds

-This folder contain the docker compose files that pull and run the EdgeX images from the Nexus3 docker registry that are tagged `master`.
-These images are build from the Edgex CI Pipeline when PRs are merged into the `master` branch.
+This folder contains the docker compose files that pull and run the EdgeX images from the Nexus3 docker registry that are tagged `master`.
+These images are built from the Edgex CI Pipeline when PRs are merged into the `master` branch.

 > *Note: Docker does not re-pull newer instances of these images.
 You must pull the new image instances.
 See the `make pull` command below that will do this for you.*